MonikaBarget/distant-reading/docs/pages_skills1_1_DSRI.md

 # Getting started with the DSRI (DCU4008)

+[DSRI](https://dsri.maastrichtuniversity.nl/) is the *Data Science Research Infrastructure* provided my Maastricht University.
+Although getting started with DSRI is a bit challenging for most students, it is well worth the effort!
+DSRI allows you to easily re-use the Python code provided by your teacher without any installations on your own machine.
+DSRI makes use of [Docker](https://docs.docker.com/get-started/docker-overview/) containers, which hold all the parts a program needs to run.
+Once you have set up your own project on DSRI, using the so-called Docker image we provide, you will have all the necessary components in place and the risk of technical errors is reduced.
+You will save a lot of time going forward.
+Moreover, DSRI makes it much easier for us to work together as a group.

+So be patient with yourselves if logging in to DSRI and starting your project does not work the first time you try --- your teacher is there to help and, in previous years, all students got there eventually!
+The different steps for launching your project are explained below.
+Please look at the screenshots carefully.

 ## Step 1 - Log in to DSRI

 You must be connected to the UM network to access the DSRI.